dswatson/prePSORT/Scripts/Response_Script.md

 |      79|   8.915973|   NA|         NA|        NA|         NA|
 |      88|  10.491503|   -9|  -1.575531|  1.551111|  0.1448956|

 It appears from these F-tests that tissue type is the main driver of variation in library quality.
 This is true even though the design matrix passed to `voomWithQualityWeights` includes a Time:Tissue interaction term, meaning sample variance is only calculated in comparison to other libraries from the same Time:Tissue combination.
-Because the variability is considerable---the minimum and maximum weights differ by a factor of five---we elect to build a heteroscedastic model that will take sample weights into account.
+Because the variability is considerable - the minimum and maximum weights differ by a factor of five - we elect to build a heteroscedastic model that will take sample weights into account.

 The default method for estimating sample weights is a fast gene-by-gene update algorithm developed by Ritchie et al. in their original `arrayWeights` paper.
 The residual maximum likelihood (REML) estimator is a slower, more exact method based on iterative scoring.
 We use this algorithm moving forward, with the maximum number of iterations set to 1000.